*Limited to matters and proceedings before federal courts and agencies, including the

 U.S. Patent and Trademark Office

-Aaron C. Walker is an attorney with the Washington, D.C. law firm of Staas & Halsey LLP.
+Aaron C. Walker is a partner with the Washington, D.C. law firm of Staas & Halsey LLP.
 Prior to joining the firm, he worked as an attorney for an intellectual property law firm in Arlington, Virginia, where he specialized in the preparation and prosecution of patent applications in the electrical and electromechanical arts, along with business method and computer hardware applications.

 Mr. Walker has a general engineering degree (B.S.) from the University of Illinois at Urbana-Champaign, where he was a member of Gamma Epsilon, the Engineering Honor Society for the Department of General Engineering.
 He also has a law degree (J.D.) from the William H. Bowen School of Law at the University of Arkansas-Little Rock, where he received top grade honors in Trial Advocacy and was awarded the International Academy of Trial Lawyers Student Advocacy Award.
 Mr. Walker completed his third year of law school at the George Mason School of Law, where he completed a series of patent classes, including patent prosecution, patent application writing, patent infringement, chemical and biological patent practice, patent interference practice, and patent licensing.
 Mr. Walker is admitted to practice in Virginia and before the U.S. Patent and Trademark Office, and he is a member of the Virginia State Bar.